US citizen charged with violating Crimea-related sanctions

 Associated Press

-NEW YORK (AP) — A U.S. citizen has been arrested in London for his work as a television producer for a Russian oligarch tied to Russian aggression in Ukraine over the past eight years, particularly in Crimea, prosecutors announced Thursday.
+NEW YORK (AP) — A former CNBC and Fox News employee has been arrested in London for his work as a television producer for a Russian media baron tied to aggression in Ukraine over the past eight years, particularly in Crimea, U.S. prosecutors announced Thursday.

-John Hanick, 71, was arrested in London on Feb.
+Jack Hanick, 71, also known as “John,” was arrested in London on Feb.
 3 in what U.S. Attorney Damian Williams described as the first-ever criminal indictment charging a violation of U.S. sanctions resulting from Russia’s 2014 annexation of Crimea.

-It was not immediately clear who will represent Hanick, assuming he is successfully extradited, against a sanctions charge that carries a potential penalty of up to 20 years in prison.
+Hanick’s lawyers in New York and London didn’t immediately respond to a request for comment.
+If he is successfully extradited, the sanctions charge carries a potential penalty of up to 20 years in prison.

-Williams said Hanick had worked for years for Russian oligarch Konstantin Malofeyev, even after U.S. sanctions placed on Malofeyev banned U.S. citizens from working for or doing business with him.
+Williams said Hanick worked for years for Russian oligarch Konstantin Malofeyev — the founder of a Russian Orthodox news channel, Tsargrad TV — even after U.S. sanctions banned U.S. citizens from working for or doing business with him.

-“The Justice Department will do everything it can to stamp out Russian aggression and interference,” Assistant Attorney General Matthew G. Olsen of the Justice Department’s National Security Division said in a release.
+“The Justice Department will do everything it can to stamp out Russian aggression and interference,” Assistant Attorney General Matthew G. Olsen said in a news release.

 Olsen said that after Malofeyev was sanctioned for threatening Ukraine and providing financial support to the Donetsk separatist region, Hanick “knowingly chose to help Malofeyev spread his destabilizing messages by establishing, or attempting to establish, TV networks in Russia, Bulgaria, and Greece, in violation of those sanctions.”

-An indictment returned in Manhattan federal court alleged that Malofeyev worked directly for and for the benefit of Malofeyev from at least 2013 through at least 2017.
+An indictment returned in Manhattan federal court alleged that Hanick worked directly for and for the benefit of Malofeyev from at least 2013 through at least 2017.

+According to his LinkedIn page, Hanick worked as a director for CNBC for over a year in 1995 before joining the Fox News Channel as a director from July 1996 to August 2011.
+He said he was on the channel’s “start-up team.”

+A Fox News spokesperson declined comment.
+CNBC did not immediately respond to a message seeking comment.

-Malofeyev was designated for sanctions in December 2014 by the Department of Treasury’s Office of Foreign Assets Control, which said he was one of the main sources of financing for Russians promoting separatism in Crimea.
+Malofeyev was designated for sanctions in December 2014 by the U.S. Treasury Department, which said he was one of the main sources of financing for Russians promoting separatism in Crimea.

-The indictment said Hanick began in at least 2013 to meet with Malofeyev regarding plans to create a new Russian cable television news network.

-Prosecutors said Hanick also worked for Malofeyev to establish and run a Greek television network and to acquire a Bulgarian television network.
+In an October 2015 article in the Financial Times Magazine, Malofeyev, alternatively spelled “Malofeev,” by some English-language news outlets, talked about hiring Hanick to help launch Tsargrad TV because he admired Fox News and wanted to put a “conservative yet modern spin on global news.”

+Malofeyev and Hanick met when they were speakers at a Moscow conference on morality in the media.
+Both are devout Christians.

 Prosecutors said that when FBI agents interviewed Hanick about his work for Malofeyev, he made false statements.